 Proposed use

-However, the discovery of MASERs that can work at room temperature completely transforms the approach and paves the way for exploitation.
+The discovery of MASERs that can work at room temperature paves the way for exploitation.
 Already we can foresee additional applications for the re-engineered MASER that include more sensitive medical scanners; chemical sensors for remotely detecting explosives; portable atomic clocks; advanced quantum computer components; and better radio astronomy devices for deep space exploration.

 Problem addressed

-We have a discovered a new design for a MASER that overcomes these problems.
+This new design for a MASER overcomes these problems.
 The performance of this new MASER is orders of magnitude better than the best competing technology.
 The breakthrough means the cost to manufacture and operate MASERs could be dramatically reduced, paving the way for their widespread integration into telecommunications.

 Technology overview